Git-Lukyen/Git-Lukyen/README.md

 <!--Intro start-->
 <br>
-I am a Data Engineer Intern at Veridion and a first year student at University of Bucharest, faculty of Mathematics & Computer Science.
+I am a Software & Data Engineer Intern at Veridion and a first year student at University of Bucharest, faculty of Mathematics & Computer Science.
 <br>
 <br>
 Naturally, I am passionate about programming and I like to improve my coding skills everyday.
 To achieve that I work in a professional environment, actively participate in programming contests and work on personal projects, as well as study programming both by myself and at university.